 It is a relatively simple concept but it’s made really challenging based on the wording.
-It almost requires you to do a little bit of mental gymnastics in your head to try and figure out the right answer, but not with good training.
-Okay?
+It almost requires you to do a little bit of mental gymnastics to try and figure out the right answer, but not with good training.
 Let’s dive into this question and tackle it together.
-“What is always true of a company statement of financial position?”

 Each answer is some kind of mathematical equation.
-Now I’m going to assume you have some basic knowledge of this statement.
-This isn’t in the course but it may help some of you.
-The statement of financial position used to be called a “balance sheet”.
-But, like I said, I want to assume that you have some basic knowledge in this area.
-If you need a refresher, and you added the SeeWhy Learning full suite of videos to your subscription, we do have a video where we go into this concept in more detail, it is called “Statement of a financial position and statement of changes in equity”.
+I’m going to assume you have some basic knowledge of this statement, which used to be called a “balance sheet”.
+If you need a refresher, and you added the SeeWhy Learning full suite of videos to your subscription, we do have a video where we go into this concept in more detail.
+It is called “Statement of a Financial Position and Statement of Changes in Equity”.

 Here is a really simple way.
 Let’s make up a very basic statement of financial position.
-So let’s assume our assets are $3 and our liabilities are $2.
+Let’s assume our assets are $3 and our liabilities are $2.
 What would our equity be?
-Well, $3 in assets minus $2 in liabilities equals a dollar in equity.
+Well, $3 in assets minus $2 in liabilities equals $1 in equity.
 Now let’s take those numbers and plug them into each equation and see which one makes sense.

 Finally, answer “d”.
 This one has a “greater than” sign.
-Way back in school my teacher taught me to think of it like a alligator’s mouth and it’s eating the bigger piece.
+Way back in school my teacher taught me to think of it like an alligator’s mouth and it’s eating the bigger piece.
 Well, is it true that assets are always bigger than liabilities?
 No, not at all.
-I mean, that’s obviously the goal and the sign of a healthy company, but as you know, companies do go bankrupt.
-So it’s possible for a company’s liabilities to be greater than their assets.
-So answer “d” is also wrong.
+That’s obviously the goal, and a sign of a healthy company, but as you know, companies do go bankrupt.
+It’s possible for a company’s liabilities to be greater than its assets, so answer “d” is also wrong.